yardokun/google-ux-design-course/README.md

 <img src="images/other-ux-designers.png" width="200">

 **Other UX designers:** In many cases, you won’t be the sole designer working on a given project, especially if you work at a larger company and when you're a new designer.
 For example, as an entry-level UX designer, you might collaborate with a more experienced visual designer who can ensure that your designs adhere to the company’s brand standards for things like color and font.
 Working with other designers is a great chance to learn and ask questions!

+## Understand the types of companies that hire UX designers

+**Startup:** A new business that wants to develop a unique product or service and bring it to market.
+Small businesses are privately owned businesses with few employees.
+A lot of UX designers are excited to start work at startups or small businesses because they can see the impact of their work more quickly and develop a broader range of skills.

+Advantages:

+- **Team size:** Close-knit team and able to work directly with upper management.
+- **Growth:** Opportunity for growth due to taking on many responsibilities (visual design, interaction design, user research, and more).
+- **Creativity:** Usually more creative freedom with fewer guidelines and processes.
+- **Impact:** Lots of impact on final products, with few people working on a project.

+Disadvantages:

+- **Mentorship:** Fewer mentors to choose from within a smaller company.
+- **Responsibility:** Most of the responsibility for a UX project falls solely on you, which can be stressful if you have little UX experience.
+- **Speed:** Have to be comfortable working quickly and launching work that isn’t perfect, with little oversight.

+**Big companies:** At a big company, like Google, you’re likely to work in teams on a specific project.
+Lots of UX designers want to work at big companies with the people who developed some of the most well-known products in the world.
+UX teams at larger companies tend to be more compartmentalized by specialization, making it easier for you to become an expert in one particular area of UX.

+Advantages:

+- **Mentorship:** A variety of experienced designers and other UXers to learn from.
+- **Growth:** Lots of opportunity for growth because there are many levels of designers and management.
+- **Guidelines:** Clearer guidelines to keep products uniform and on brand.
+- **Team size:** More people working on one project, which means you’re better able to focus on your specific responsibilities.
+- **Specialization:** Opportunity to focus on one particular area of design.

+Disadvantages:

+- **Team size:** May feel less impactful or important as a contributor with lots of other designers on the project.
+- **Impact:** May feel small at a company with so many features and products.
+- **Guidelines:** Defined guidelines can be restrictive to creativity.

+**Design agencies:** A one- stop-shop for the look of brands, products, and services.
+Working at a design agency can be similar in some ways to working at a small business or startup, except you have multiple companies as your clients.
+Many agencies tend to work on a broad range of products, so you can explore many kinds of styles and approaches to UX design.

+Advantages:

+- **Impact:** Lots of impact on projects, if you’re the only UX designer on the team.
+- **Networking:** Opportunity to work with senior stakeholders, different teams, and diverse clients.
+- **Exposure:** Exposure to lots of companies and industries with different clients.
+- **Resume:** Potential to work with large brands and display that work in your portfolio.

+Disadvantages:

+- **Mentorship:** Lack of mentorship if you are the only UX designer on a project.
+- **Monotony:** Depending on the agency, you could work only on the same type of projects.
+- **Ownership:** Might not be able to work on a project from start to finish.
+- **Finished product:** Products you work on might not launch, depending on client priorities.

+**Advertising agencies** Teams of creatives hired by clients to build marketing campaigns.
+Sometimes called “creative technologists,” these designers work to create ads for brands using UX principles.
+This is a great option if you’re open to learning some interesting skills outside of a core UX design role.

+Advantages:

+- **Autonomy:** Little to no middle management means more autonomy over your work.
+- **Learning:** Opportunity to learn about other disciplines, like branding, marketing, and graphic design.
+- **Variety:** Every project is different based on the client.
+- **Networking:** Work with a bunch of different brands, clients, and teams.

+Disadvantages:

+- **Specialization:** Wide variation in projects, so you might not be able to hone in on specific skills easily.
+- **Relevance:** Work may often involve branding and marketing, and might not focus on UX design.

+**Freelancers:** Work for themselves and market their services to businesses to find customers.
+Freelancers are self-employed UX designers who are hired by clients for their independent services.
+Being a freelancer gives you a lot of freedom, and it’s a great way for new UX designers to gain experience in the field and add work to their portfolio.

+Advantages:

+- **Schedule:** Set your own hours since you’re self-employed.
+- **Flexibility:** Can freelance while working another job or balancing competing priorities.
+- **Autonomy:** Choose the work that you want to do.
+- **Experience:** Build your portfolio, especially if you don’t have a full-time UX job.

+Disadvantages:

+- **Structure:** No one to report to, which means you have to be responsible for getting work done on time.
+- **Stability:** Less stable than working for a company or agency, since work is not always guaranteed.
+- **Business:** Manage the logistics of your own business, such as filing taxes, billing clients, and more.
+- **Mentorship:** Lack of readily available mentors since you’re working by yourself.